-In addition to the scholarly panels, the conference will feature keynote presentations, roundtable discussions, and excursions to sites in/near Los Angeles relevant to the themes of the conference.
+The conference will also feature keynote presentations, roundtable discussions, and excursions to sites in/near Los Angeles relevant to the themes of the conference.
 These will be announced as planning continues.
 Possibilities include a visit to Manzanar National Historic Site where the US government established the first of ten internment camps for Japanese-Americans from 1942 to 1945.